 – Amplified sound which encourages violence, is obscene, or is defamatory is prohibited.

-2. Petitioning – Any member or affiliated student organization of the College community may petition in any exterior campus space that is permissible for outdoor assembly as noted above.
+- Petitioning – Any member or affiliated student organization of the University community may petition in any exterior campus space that is permissible for outdoor assembly as noted above.
 Materials must be designed for informational (not commercial) purposes.
 All provisions of this policy related to outdoor assemblies also apply to petitioning and distribution activities.
-The College does not assume responsibility for the content of the materials.
-The College community member or organization is responsible for all cleanup and recycling of materials.
+The University does not assume responsibility for the content of the materials.
+The University community member or organization is responsible for all cleanup and recycling of materials.